csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 * Harvard medical students (all years)
     - **Name**: Nick Sanders
     - **Age**: 21
-    - **Background**: Current 1st year Harvard Medical School student
-    - **Family status**: Single
-    - **Background**: A hardworking and curious Harvard Medical School student eager to apply his course knowledge to the field via patient diagnoses.
+    - **Background**: A hardworking and curious 2nd year Harvard Medical School student eager to apply his course knowledge to the field via patient diagnoses.
     - **User Environment**: Uses an iPad Pro to take notes and record patient diagnoses.
     - **End Goal**: To be able to take patient diagnoses notes in a more convenient, readable, and elegant way.
 * Medical Educators